As Needed When Needed

 Josefina’s father was an engineer, and her mother was a concert violinist.
 She was raised in Mexico and educated there in a German convent.
 She sold her first story in English when she was sixteen.
 She was fluent in English, Spanish, and German, and sometimes didn’t seem sure which language she was speaking.
 (One of my jobs in college was to sit right in front of her desk and signal her when she lapsed into Spanish or was about to put the wrong end of her Marlboro in her mouth.
 She paid me in Marlboros.)

-She wrote a novel entitled Step Down, Elder Brother (starring Ricardo Montalban and Cyd Charesse) that got her a spot in a Hollywood studio’s stable of writers.
+She wroteseveral novels, including entitled Step Down, Elder Brother and Mexican Village and received co-writer credits for the screenplay for a movie adapted from one of her novels, entitled "Sombrero," starring Ricardo Montalban and Cyd Charesse).
+That got her a spot in a Hollywood studio’s stable of writers.
 Then she went to UNC at Chapel Hill (where she became friends with Betty Smith) and finally to Western Carolina.

 She was a professional writer, having sold novels, screenplays, poems, and articles.
 Her purpose in the Western Carolina program was to help somebody else do that.
 But she went a lot further that the position required.
 Her office door was open to us, her home was open to us, and she spoke kindly to us when it was needed.
 And she was brutal when she critiqued our writing.
 She taught us to do the same thing.